Management and Security

 To configure mobile device check-ins

-2.Select Mobility in the tree on the right, and click the Advanced Settings button.
+2.Select Mobility in the tree on the left, and click the Advanced Settings button.

 Was this article useful?